flow-storm/flow-storm-debugger/docs/ClojureScript.md

 # ClojureScript

-FlowStorm ClojureScript is in its infancy and doesn't support every Clojure feature, take a look at [limitations](#limitations) for a full description.
+FlowStorm ClojureScript is in its infancy and doesn't support every feature, take a look at [limitations](#limitations) for a full description.
-Said that you can instrument any ClojureScript form by using #rtrace and #trace.
+Said that, you can instrument any ClojureScript form by using #rtrace and #trace.

 First run a standalone debugger :